 Right off the bat, it makes sense to clarify some things about Art of Animation and Pop Century that won’t be used to distinguish the resorts.

 Location.
 These resorts also have near identical location.
 They’re separated by a small lake, and you can easily walk across a 200-foot bridge between them.

 Transportation.
-Until the Skyliner opens, both resorts rely solely on bus transportation to get to and from the parks and Disney Springs.
+Until the Skyliner opens September 29, both resorts rely solely on bus transportation to get to and from the parks and Disney Springs.
 Once the Skyliner opens, it will sit between the two resorts, connecting them to Epcot and Hollywood Studios.